exercism/v3/badges.md

 - **Early Bird:** Submit a solution before breakfast (~6am, local time). _(Required local timezone storage)_
 - **Docker:** Have a Docs PR merged _(How do we automate this?
 Webhooks listening to certain dirs?)_
 - **Badger:** Suggest a badge that is added to the website _(How do we automate this?
 Probably manual?)_

+## May be implemented by the community

+- **Wednesday Warrior:** Only submit solutions on Wednesdays for 4 consecutive weeks

 ## Under Consideration